acceleratedscience/openad-website/main/blog/posts/tutorials/plugins/01-create-plugin/_post.md

 2. Open `plugin_params.py` and delete everything below `# --- Edit below this line --- #`

-2. Rename the `/hello_world` directory to `/calculate_fp`.
+3. Rename the `/hello_world` directory to `/calculate_fp`.

-3. Open `/calculate_fp/command.py` and look for `# <-- UPDATE` and update the import statements so they point to `calculate_fp`
+4. Open `/calculate_fp/command.py` and look for `# <-- UPDATE` and update the import statements so they point to `openad_plugin_fingerprint`

-4. Install the plugin
+5. Install the plugin
-    If you haven't already, make sure your file cursor is pointed to the main `/openad-plugin-fingerprint` directory, and if you have installed OpenAD in a virtual environment, of course make sure you have the virtual environment activated.
-We'll install the plugin with the `--editable` flag, so we can update the code and see the results in realtime.
+    If you haven't already, make sure your file cursor is pointed to the parent `/openad-plugin-fingerprint` directory, and if you have installed OpenAD in a virtual environment, of course make sure you have the virtual environment activated.
+We'll install the plugin with the `--editable` flag, so we can update the code and see the results in real time.

     ```shell
     cd openad-plugin-fingerprint